Kasre96/config/heroku-laravel-deployment.md

 ## 2. Install Heroku CLI
 You'll need heroku CLI to deploy to heroku.

-If you are on Linx, run this quick command to install instantly `sudo snap install --classic heroku`
+If you are on Linux, run this quick command to install instantly

+`sudo snap install --classic heroku`

 If on windows/mac, follow the instructions [here](https://devcenter.heroku.com/articles/heroku-cli).